vectordotdev/vector/docs/specs/component.md

   * MUST increment the `received_event_bytes_total` counter by the defined `byte_size` property with the other properties as metric tags.
 * Logs
-  * MUST log a `{quantity} events received.` message at the `trace` level with the defined properties as structured data.
+  * MUST log a `Events received.` message at the `trace` level with the defined properties as key-value pairs.
 It MUST NOT be rate limited.

 #### EventsSent